wadqc/WAD_Services/WAD_InstallServicesCSP/installScripts/README.txt

 Installs WAD_Collector, WAD_Selector and WAD_Processor as a Windows service

+Note: recommended to create a new user account for WAD services and run the services as this user.
+User needs to have full (read/write) access to XML input/output folders.

 DEPENDENCIES
 - Windows 2003 Resource kit, distributed at no cost by Microsoft.
   In fact only the executable SrvAny from that package is needed.